Oikio/clean-architecture-fe/readme.md

 StateUpdaters should work only with their own Cell.
 Selectors are optional, you might not need them because you just use streams which you need.
 Selectors should be part of State.
+ComputedState (derivedState) should be just stateStream without stateUpdater ComputedState should be simple, otherwise create useCase -> state pipeline

 # Dispatcher
 Dispatcher is a stream of intents for useCases